HouseOfAgile/docker-wordpress-multilang-nginx/README.md

 # docker-wordpress-nginx

 A Dockerfile that installs the latest wordpress, nginx, php-apc and php-fpm.
+Multilanguage wordpress is supported through docker environment variables

 NB: A big thanks to [jbfink](https://github.com/jbfink/docker-wordpress) who did most of the hard work on the wordpress parts!